Vietnam.vn - Nền tảng quảng bá Việt Nam

 30 years of weaving

 Leaving Mr. Minh’s establishment, I visited Mrs. Tran Thi Duyen’s family, one of the few households still maintaining the weaving profession in Vinh Trinh hamlet, Vinh Thuan commune.
-The front yard of the house is used as a place to dry weaving products.
+The front yard is used as a place to dry weaving products.
 Inside the house, Mrs. Duyen is busy splitting long bamboo sticks to prepare for the next products.

-According to Ms. Duyen, to create a durable and beautiful product, it is necessary to choose shiny, old and sturdy bamboo, so the selection of raw materials must be careful.
+According to Ms. Duyen, to create a durable and beautiful product, it is necessary to choose shiny, old and strong bamboo, so the selection of raw materials must be careful.
 The splitting and shaving process is also very difficult, requiring meticulousness and dexterity, otherwise the product can easily be distorted and not in the right shape.

 Article and photos: TUONG VI